 Proudly all-American-made headphone amplifiers from Schiit Audio, straight out of Valencia, California.
 Like Yggdrasil, which means World Tree, most other Schiit devices get their names from Norse mythology.

 They all have a somewhat weapon-like appearance, but they are very 21st century.
-Although the sound quality is fantastic, it comes with a cost.
+Although the audio quality is fantastic, it comes with a cost.

 Yggdrasil is often sold out, so there is no better guarantee of quality.
 We recommend waiting for the “Schiit” moment to order new orders.

 This amp DAC is different from all other brands because it uses the same DAC chip technology.
 Most audio conversion hardware uses the delta-sigma DAC architecture.
-Analog devises Yggdrasil uses AD5791BRUZ chipsets.
+Analog sound devices Yggdrasil uses AD5791BRUZ chipsets.

 They use multibit ladder conversion, which, in other words, does not alter the digital DNA of digital audio.
 It preserves detail accuracy down to a single sample.